 200 Fluid, a silicon based oil can be obtained in many different nominal viscosities, and samples of 50, 100 and 200 cSt oils were obtained.
 The 50cSt oil was found to be sufficient for the shear stress magnitudes in this study.
 Silicon oils are preferred because of their chemical stability, and because the viscosity of silicon oils does not vary with temperature as much as that of other oils, however, it is still not negligible.
-The viscosity of the oil was measured at 32 different temperatures using a capillary viscometer immersed in a constant temperature bath in order to obtain the oil viscosity as a function of temperature.
+The viscosity of the oil was measured at 32 different temperatures using a capillary viscometer immersed in a constant temperature.
 The refractive index and specific gravity of the oil are provided from the manufacturers' data and is assumed invariant with temperature.
 According to the manufacturer, the viscosity profile of the oil can be modeled using (7).

-$$v{oil} = Ae^{-kt} \tag{7}$$
+$$\mathbf{v}{oil} = A e^{-kt} \tag{7}$$

-A curve fit was applied and yielded constants of A=78.24 and $k=0.01906. \ This relationship provides a satisfactory fit with an error of <math display="inline">\pm 1\%$.
+A curve fit was applied and yielded constants of A = 78.24 and k = 0.01906.
+This relationship provides a satisfactory fit with an error of $\pm 1\%$.